balqis91/Shopping-Mall-Analysis/README.md

 - Purchase Size Distribution:
 A histogram showing the distribution of purchase amounts to analyze spending patterns.
 ## Data Cleaning
-Data Cleaning Process

 The dataset was imported from a CSV file and loaded into Power Query for transformation.
 Initially, the relevant data table or range within the CSV file was navigated and selected.
 The first row of the dataset was promoted to be the column headers, ensuring proper labeling of data columns.
-The data types for each column were automatically detected and set to text accordingly.
-Irrelevant rows were removed based on specific conditions to clean the dataset.
+The data types for each column were automatically detected and set to their required data type such as text, decimal etc. Irrelevant rows were removed based on specific conditions to clean the dataset.
 Values within the dataset were standardized or corrected through multiple instances of value replacement, ensuring consistency and accuracy.
-Finally, custom columns were added as needed for further calculations, and unnecessary columns were removed to streamline the dataset for analysis.The image below shows the data cleaning process
+Finally, custom columns were added as needed for further calculations, and unnecessary columns were removed to streamline the dataset for analysis.The image below depicts the data cleaning process as carried out in power query.

 ![image](https://github.com/user-attachments/assets/2ff581c3-6cca-443f-9711-7b076b38e645)

-## Analysis Steps
+## Analysis and Insights
 - Analysis of Review Rating by Item Purchased
+- - The analysis look ino the top 10 products with the highest review ratings, and the result shown below show the products with the highest review ratings rrpresented by a bar chart to visualise the product with the highest review and the result shows that gloves have the highest number of review across several products in the shopping mall.

 ![Average Item analysis](https://github.com/user-attachments/assets/48e8711e-0e44-4a3e-8f95-0fddcee3d9e9) | ![Visuals of AVerage Item Purchased](https://github.com/user-attachments/assets/82224938-8cef-4d3b-801f-b39a862f37a9)

-- The analysis look ino the top 10 products with the highest review ratings, and the result shown below show the products with the highest review ratings rrpresented by a bar chart to visualise the product with the highest review and the result shows that gloves have the highest number of review across several products in the shopping mall.

-- Frequency of Purchases withing the age group of customers This analysis will show how the age group of customer affect the purchasing pattern within the shopping mall.
+- Frequency of Purchases withing the age group of customers

+This analysis will show how the age group of customer affect the purchasing pattern within the shopping mall.
 The age of customer is grouped into 5 categories and the result shows thus;
 ![Age by Count of Order Id](https://github.com/user-attachments/assets/82597741-12e9-486b-9ca4-d50bb33b0edf) | ![Visuals of Age by Count Of Order](https://github.com/user-attachments/assets/b45e7f7e-e73e-48c4-9a34-1eb128735d62)